 At present, I am not taking on any new speaking engagements.
-I am in the process of moving to a new pastorate in Newcastle and need to give time to settle in there.
+I recently moved to a new pastorate in Newcastle and need to give time to settle in there.

 I do, however, have some talks on video.
 You may make use of these in your church or group.
 (It would be nice if you let me know, especially afterwards – How did it go?)